liquidleif/mip-nft-standard/README.md

 Note: depending on the ability to map on-chain from tokenId to NftAccount and from/to to OwnerInfoAccount (see Design) we might be reliable to add more arguments to the above described functions.
 These would be stored offchain and e.g. emitted as event.

+Note: `setApprovalForAll` and `isApprovedForAll` rely on off-chain state and a merkle root (simplified 'merkleData').
+Therefore transferFrom is reliant on off-chain state and a merkle root as well, IF it is called by an approvedForAll operator.

 ```javascript

 class Transfer extends Struct({ from: PublicKey, to: Publickey, tokenId: UInt64 }) {}
 class Approval extends Struct({ owner: PublicKey, approved: Publickey, tokenId: UInt64 }) {}